bethanylong/csci330_the_good_parts/README.markdown

 - Simple SQL intro (`SELECT`, `FROM`, `WHERE`, `ORDER BY`, ...)
 - Brief description of relations, and their role in modern RDBMSs
     - Foreign keys, primary keys, and enforcement of constraints
+    - Things that real databases allow but relations don't (i.e. duplicate rows)
+- Creating and modifying databases and tables
+    - Column types and constraints
+    - The `DROP` idiom, and `DROP` versus `DELETE`
 - Tables as sets, and how/why to do set operations
 - Joins, and how to avoid doing them by hand
 - Aggregates, and `GROUP BY`/`HAVING`
 - Composing more complex queries with `WITH` and nested queries
 - Good design
+    - Views
     - Normalization
 - Basic administration/ops
     - Setup